Lee Dae-hwi: 2019–present: Solo single and AB6IX debut

 In January 2019, Lee collaborated with fellow labelmate Park Woo-jin and released a single titled "Candle".
 The song reached number 60 on the Gaon Single Chart.
 Lee also joined Brand New Music's boy band AB6IX, which debuted in May.

-Lee wrote the song "Slow" for Yoon Ji-sung's debut album Aside, the song "Young20" for Park Ji-hoon, and the song "Airplane" from Iz*One's second mini album Heart*Iz.
+Lee wrote the song "Slow" for Yoon Ji-sung's debut album Aside, the song "Young 20" for Park Ji-hoon, and the song "Airplane" from Iz*One's second mini album Heart*Iz.

 In April 2019, he and Han Hyun-min became official permanent co-hosts on M Countdown.
 His final broadcast as MC for the show was in February 2021.

-Lee is set to make his acting debut as the male lead Dong Jin-woo in SBS’s mobile platform Mobidic short drama called Mon Chouchou Global House.
+Lee is set to make his acting debut as the male lead Dong Jin-woo in SBS's mobile platform Mobidic short drama called Mon Chouchou Global House.
 The drama will begin filming in August and premiere in October.

 On December 16, 2020 it was confirmed that Lee would be producing songs for Mnet's audition show CAP-TEEN.

 Daehwi participated in the music competition show Listen Up, competing against producers from across the K-pop industry.
-In the finale, on October 8th, 2022 it was announced he had finished the show in 1st place.
+In the finale, on October 8, 2022 it was announced he had finished the show in 1st place.